 Audit Your Professional Materials

-• Certifications: Current qualifications are non-negotiable.
+- Certifications: Current qualifications is non-negotiable.
 Renew your HSE, NEBOSH, BOSIET, OPITO, or any role-specific tickets before you start applying.
 Candidates who can mobilise quickly are always prioritised.

 Highlight Your Transferable Skills